-K - 4th Grade Teams are developmental and will focus on teaching basic skills, the rules of the game and having fun.
-Student athletes are given equitable playing time as described below.
+$K - 4^{th}$ Grade Teams are developmental and will focus on teaching basic skills, the rules of the game and having fun.
+Students are given equitable playing time as described below.
 Scrimmages, games and up to two tournaments per year will be scheduled as possible.

 5th -6th Grade Instruction continues with increased emphasis on the rules, team play and sportsmanship.
-Student athletes are given equitable playing time as described below.
+Students are given equitable playing time as described below.
 Scrimmages, games and up to three tournaments per year will be scheduled as possible.

 7th - 8th Grade These teams continue instruction in all skill phases with stressing the role of competition and team strategy.
-Student athletes are given equitable playing time as described below.
+Students are given equitable playing time as described below.
 Scrimmages, games and up to four tournaments per year will be scheduled as possible.

-Please note that it is not possible to quarantee practice or game times.
+Please note that it is not possible to guarantee practice or game times.
 Time conflicts should be sorted out as quickly as possible.
-If a conflict becomes unworkable and the student athlete must withdraw participation, a full refund will be given before the first game is played.
+If a conflict becomes unworkable and the student must withdraw participation, a full refund will be given before the first game is played.